Afif13/CSS-Tip/content/if-trick/index.md

 The substitution gives `style(new = new)`.
 The parsing will .. fail! `new` is none of the listed types, so the condition is false.

-Here is a demo showing all the conditions together:
+Here is a demo showing all the conditions so can see the difference between both notation:

 <p class="codepen" data-height="400" data-pen-title="The hidden trick of if()" data-preview="true" data-default-tab="css,result" data-slug-hash="azZrBxN" data-user="t_afif" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/t_afif/pen/azZrBxN">